rolling-scopes-school/tasks/tasks/interview-corejs.md

    * Data types in JS.
 Type coercion.
    * What is hoisting?
    * Let vs var.
 Const.
    * Passing data by value and by reference.
-Exapmles.
+Examples.
    * `{a: 10} == {a: 10}`.
 What will the code return?
    * What is `this`?
    * Apply, call, bind.
 What are they used for?
 What are the differences?